aleksandramedina/Final-Team05/finalproject.md

-When inspecting the mortality density graph, it is surprising to see that countries classified as North America, which are often considered to be wealthier, with better health care systems, have much higher mortality rates.
+When inspecting the mortality density graph, it is surprising to see that countries classified as North America, which are often considered to be wealthier, with better health care systems, have higher mortality rates.
 Again, one must be careful to look for simple explanations as the dataset consists of only two countries.
 In the case of North America, a study inspecting Covid-19 mortality rates state by state would prove to be more conclusive.

 Inspecting Latin America & Caribbean shows that the vast majority of countries have mortality rates below 0.35 / Million.
 However, Bolivia